rpapraniku/PromotionEngine/README.md

 ## PS
-## Question that I got from the interview was: How will you handle 0 the if we replace 100 with 0 in the code below.
+## Question that I got from the interviewer was: How will you handle 0 the if we replace 100 with 0 in the code below.
 Apparently we cannot devide anything with 0.
 But as you can see in my code below its 100!!!
 I mean!!!
 ```
 else
             {